 Budget, Planning and Performance

-Measuring and managing performance is essential to effective, efficient and economical delivery of services to the public.
-We work continuously to improve the quality of our measures to make them more meaningful and focused on those we serve.
+Measuring and managing performance is essential to effective, efficient, and economical delivery of services to the public.
+We are always working to make our measures more meaningful and better focused on those we serve.

 Budget and Performance

 The U.S. Citizenship and Immigration Services’ Budget Overview Document for Fiscal Year 2021 (PDF, 501.08 KB) describes funding and resources to support our legislatively mandated mission.

 - Strengthen our investment in an empowered workforce to better accomplish the agency’s mission;

 - Safeguard the homeland by deterring, detecting and addressing vulnerabilities in the immigration system;